F4b1-/Crawler-improved/README.md

 Bluetooth Support
 ------

 The robot can now be controlled via Bluetooth.
+In order for this to work properly it was necessary to use a small Power Distribution Board.

 Android App
 ------